datbayev/scheduler-app/README.md

 Few important notes:

+- application is following MVC pattern as you can see the code is split into dedicated entities like [controller layer](controllers/timers_controller.py), [service layer](services) and [route layer](routes/blueprint.py)
+- input is validated on the controller layer and only valid data is passed through to the service layer
+- exceptions are caught as much as it's possible on controller layer for better error handling and more descriptive error for users
+- configurations are stored in [config.py](config.py) file
 - Timezone related calculations are performed in UTC for standartization sake
 - data of the scheduled jobs is stored in SQLite, it was chosen for simplicity and portability
 - `apscheduler` library is used for timer jobs scheduling